Best Boutique Hotels in the US

 Hotels are not just a place to sleep for me.
 It’s an experience.
 From the moment I see the building, walk through the doors, and am greeted by staff until I leave the following day, I am gauging the hotel and what I like about the experience it gave me.

-Below are my take on five of the best boutique hotels in the US, a few of my favorite hotels right now.
-I say right now because I will undoubtedly have more to add (see another new one I love by clicking here, The Bottleworks Hotel.)
+Here are my picks for some of the best boutique hotels in the U.S., which are a few of my current favorites.
+I am continually updating this list, so subscribe here to stay informed about my new favorite recommendations. (see another new one I love by clicking here, The Bottleworks Hotel.)
 These aren’t in any particular order.
 They are all amazing in their own right, each giving me a unique experience.

 Hallway with green walls and green plants at the Cottonwood Hotel